amanv8060/Leetcode-Questions/CONTRIBUTING.md

  6. Format your file with (Instruction below).
  7. Commit the changes and push them to Github.
  8. Create a pull request named in the format `Adding solution for {question number}`
- 9. Update the pull request commit accordingly.
+ 9. Update the pull request comment accordingly.

 ### Formatting the files